Deployment using Kubernetes

 Replace <aws_account_id> and <region> with your AWS account ID and the AWS region that you want to create your cluster in.

-helm install ads -f ads/values.yaml
+helm install ads -f ads/values.yaml -f ads/values-fetch-domain-from-file.yaml ads/ \

---set licenseValue=$(cat axiomatics_ADS.license | base64 -w 0)
+--set licenseValue=$(cat axiomatics_ADS.license | base64 -w 0) \

---set domainValue=$(cat domain.yaml | base64 -w 0)
+--set domainValue=$(cat domain.yaml | base64 -w 0) \

---set imagePullSecrets[0].name=regcred
+--set 'imagePullSecrets[0].name=regcred'

 Replace <your_custom_registry> with the path to the repository hosting the ADS image.

-helm install ads -f ads/values.yaml
+helm install ads -f ads/values.yaml -f ads/values-fetch-domain-from-file.yaml ads/ \

---set licenseValue=$(cat axiomatics_ADS.license | base64 -w 0)
+--set licenseValue=$(cat axiomatics_ADS.license | base64 -w 0) \

---set domainValue=$(cat domain.yaml | base64 -w 0)
+--set domainValue=$(cat domain.yaml | base64 -w 0) \

---set image.repository=<your_custom_registry>/ads
+--set image.repository=<your_custom_registry>/ads \

 Additional features